How did Mister Car Wash Inc. (MCW) fare last session?

-As of Monday, Mister Car Wash Inc.’s (NYSE:MCW) stock closed at $8.71, up from $8.58 the previous day.
-While Mister Car Wash Inc. has overperformed by 1.52%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, MCW fell by -54.49%, with highs and lows ranging from $19.82 to $8.31, whereas the simple moving average fell by -36.08% in the last 200 days.
+Mister Car Wash Inc. (NYSE:MCW) marked $9.21 per share on Monday, up from a previous closing price of $8.92.
+While Mister Car Wash Inc. has overperformed by 3.25%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, MCW fell by -49.00%, with highs and lows ranging from $19.82 to $8.31, whereas the simple moving average fell by -31.35% in the last 200 days.

 Sponsored